 Herbal Medicine

-Herbs restore a state of balance
+Herbs support a state of balance

 The herbal tradition